 Good question.
 Firstly, where is your organisation at?
 Chances are (depending on size), marketing, social and product teams may likely have individually articulated content ‘programs’ in play loosely aligned to the launch, promotion and support of various campaigns and products.

-What’s likely missing however, is a more holistic view (and designated role/s) overseeing the development and enterprise-wide development and implementation of the strategy outlined above.
+What’s likely missing however, is a more holistic view (and designated role/s) overseeing the development and enterprise-wide implementation of the strategy outlined above.

 Until such an appetite and organisational need arises, ‘content champions’ might take initial steps bringing together like-minded people from as many teams as possible to endorse the cause; to start, unify and maintain such conversations.
 Call it a ‘content council’.